AoIR2023 Philadelphia, PA, USA

 About the event

-The conference will be held at the Sonesta Hotel in Downtown Philadelphia, right in the middle of the city.
-It is just a 6-minute walk from City Hall Station, which is a central hub for subway, trolley, and bus lines in the city.
-It is also a 6-minute walk from Suburban Station if you are coming in via Amtrak or Regional Rail.
-The Philadelphia International Airport is a 20-30 minute train or taxi ride away from the conference hotel, and a 1-2 hour train ride from Washington, D.C. and New York City area airports.
+The conference was held at the Sonesta Hotel in Downtown Philadelphia, right in the middle of the city.
 In less than half an hour you can walk or take public transit from the hotel to many Philadelphia attractions including the Liberty Bell, Philadelphia Museum of Art, Reading Terminal Market, Italian Market, and Chinatown, as well as any events held at the hosting universities (Temple and Penn).
 There are also over 100 colleges and universities in the greater Philadelphia area you might visit while you are here.
 Moreover, Philadelphia has been at the heart of several grassroots media organizations including the low power FM radio movement, the Media Mobilizing Project, and the Community Futures Lab.

 About the hosts